 The Leaf Wetness Smart Sensor provides accurate leaf wetness data in a number of growing and research applications.
 The sensor is ready to use and does not require any painting or coating.
 It uses a capacitive grid that is less sensitive to surface residues than resistive grid-based sensors, and comes preconditioned for consistent measurements between sensors and for long-term stability...

-The 12-bit Temperature/Relative Humidity Smart Sensor is designed to work with all Onset data loggers that accept Smart Sensors.
-All sensor parameters are stored inside the Smart Sensor, which automatically communicates configuration data information to the logger without any programming, calibration, or extensive user setup.
+The Temperature/Relative Humidity Smart Sensor is designed to work with all Onset data loggers that accept smart sensors.
+All sensor parameters are stored inside the smart sensor, which automatically communicates configuration data information to the logger without any programming, calibration, or extensive user setup.